kayahr/wastelib/doc/formats/savegame.md

 ## Rotating-XOR Decoding

-The `0x800`-byte payload uses the fixed-length variant described in [Rotating-XOR](rotating-xor.md).
+The `0x800`-byte payload uses the rotating-XOR decoding described in [Rotating-XOR](rotating-xor.md).

 Decode exactly `0x800` bytes after the two XOR bytes and verify that the final checksum equals `endChecksum`.